 The Civil Nuclear Sharing in Growth programme (CNSIG) is developing the UK manufacturing supply chain for civil nuclear – in new build, operations and decommissioning – and help UK companies win work in the nuclear industry at home and overseas.
 CNSIG was part-funded by government through the Regional Growth Fund and by Rolls-Royce.

 Eight companies completed a four-year programme of business development and training over 2014–17, tailored to the specific needs of their business, and supported by £1 million match-funding each.
 The programme included shopfloor manufacturing improvement, process improvement, leadership development and specific nuclear sector knowledge.

 The participating companies were:

 - Ansaldo NES – a provider of design, manufacture, test, commissioning, installation and training services for the nuclear decommissioning, defence and new build markets, based in Wolverhampton.
 With a history going back over 200 years, NES has worked on nuclear power stations since the 1960s.

 - Goodwin International – a specialist heavy precision engineer, offering supply of material, machining, fabrication, assembly and design of components up to 100 tonnes.
 Based in Stoke-on-Trent, Goodwin has the certification and experience to engineer components for ultra-critical applications using the highest-grade materials.

 - Hayward Tyler – one of the world’s leading suppliers of electric motors and pumps.
 Based in Luton with offices worldwide, Hayward Tyler has over 1000 pumps in active service in nuclear plants across the globe.
-Case study.
+Download case study.

 - James Fisher Nuclear – an established supplier of specialist engineering, manufacturing and technical services for high-integrity applications.
 Based in Bamber Bridge, Lancashire, James Fisher Nuclear designs, produces and tests components for the nuclear fuels, operations, decommissioning and new build markets.

 - Metalcraft – a leading designer and manufacturer of pressure vessels, tanks and other systems for the energy and metal sectors.
 Based in Chatteris, Cambridgeshire, Metalcraft manufactures vessels, tanks and heat exchangers for nuclear clients including Sellafield and Rolls-Royce.
-Case study.
+Download case study.